rchkumar/amazoneks/k8s-tooling/load-balancer-controoler/README.md

 In order to test , navigate to the test folder

 And run ./run.sh script, which creates application load balancer (ingress object )and respective dep and service files

+after above step, navigate to the test folder and deploy load balancer by running the script run.sh , which is present in test folder